Written by:

 Many companies have written policies to prevent and address workplace discrimination.
 These may be above and beyond what the employer is required to do by law.
 For example, your company may have an employee hotline you can call, or an EAP program you can use.
 In those cases, the company policy takes precedence and can give you confidence that the company will investigate and address all cases of harassment.

-To understand the types of discrimination your company tries to avoid, read your employee handbook, review your firm’s anti-discrimination polices, or ask your supervisor or HR representative.
+To understand the types of discrimination your company tries to avoid, read your employee handbook, review your firm’s anti-discrimination policies, or ask your supervisor or HR representative.
 Once a company makes a statement in writing to prevent and address harassment, they’re obligated by law to enforce it, regardless of how small the company is.
 In fact, most well-run firms provide a means to report discrimination concerns to a manager or human resources representative by phone, email, or through an online form.

+No, an employee cannot be fired because of their mental health.
+Most companies add a statement to their employee handbook indicating that “employment is at will.”
 The At Will doctrine gives the employer the right to terminate your employment for any reason—a violation of company policy, a bad attitude, personality conflict, being too tall—but they can’t terminate you for having a mental health issue, as that’s discrimination.
+It also lets workers quit a job without penalty at any time.

 Proving Mental Health Discrimination at Work